- Poor fitting footwear (too tight or too loose).

 - First aid, regardless if the blister is intact or broken (e.g Iodine and a simple dressing).

-- If a blister it is causing too much pressure, the skin needs to be cut, to release this.
-This should be done by a podiatrist with a sterile instrument and in the appropriate location of the blister to allow fluid to be removed most effectively and with minimal trauma under the weight bearing foot.
+- If a blister it is causing too much pressure, it will need to be released.
+This should be done by a podiatrist with a sterile instrument and in the appropriate location to allow fluid to be removed most effectively and with minimal trauma under the weight bearing foot.

 - To prevent further rubbing or friction, the area is offloaded with adhesive paddings.